GPU Infrastructure Troubleshooting

 echo "ACS with ReqRedir+: $(sudo lspci -vvv 2>/dev/null | grep 'ACSCtl:' | grep -c 'ReqRedir+')"

-echo "ACS all bits off: $(sudo lspci -vvv 2>/dev/null | grep 'ACSCtl:' | grep -c 'SrcValid- TransBlk- ReqRedir- CmpltRedir- UpstreamFwd- EgressCtrl- DirectTrans-')"Key bits: ReqRedir+ is the perf killer — forces all P2P through root complex.
+echo "ACS all bits off: $(sudo lspci -vvv 2>/dev/null | grep 'ACSCtl:' | grep -c 'SrcValid- TransBlk- ReqRedir- CmpltRedir- UpstreamFwd- EgressCtrl- DirectTrans-')"Key: ReqRedir+ is the perf killer — forces all P2P through root complex.

 Quick fleet check: